Citation, DOI, disclosures and article data

 Biliary cystadenomas, also known as mucinous cystic neoplasms of the liver, are uncommon benign cystic neoplasms of the liver.

 Biliary cystadenomas occur predominantly in middle-aged patients and are more common in women 1.

 The clinical presentation of biliary cystadenomas is variable, depending on the size and location of the tumour.
-Potential symptoms include 1:
+Symptoms and signs may include 1:

 right upper quadrant pain